tstachl/desk.js/README.md

 # desk.js [![Build Status](https://secure.travis-ci.org/tstachl/desk.js.png)](http://travis-ci.org/tstachl/desk.js) [![Coverage Status](https://coveralls.io/repos/tstachl/desk.js/badge.png)](https://coveralls.io/r/tstachl/desk.js)

-This is a node.js wrapper for the desk.com API.
+This is a node.js wrapper for the desk.com API (it might also work in the browser but only with either a proxy or from a desk.com case template).
 It'll only support APIv2 which is currently in heavy development, changes happen nearly twice to three times a week.
-For this wrapper we'll try to keep up with all the changes but things might break unexpectedly.
+We'll try to keep up with all the changes but things might break unexpectedly.

 Now for the fun part ...